warpdotdev/docs/features/session-sharing.md

 # Session Sharing (Beta)

-{% hint style="info" %}
-This feature is currently in a limited Beta and available upon request for subscribers to Warp’s Team plan.
-If interested, please email [feedback+sharing@warp.dev](mailto:feedback+sharing@warp.dev).
-{% endhint %}

 {% hint style="warning" %}
 This action sends command information to Warp’s servers and is explicitly opt-in.
 Read more about privacy for cloud features in the [privacy overview](https://www.warp.dev/privacy/overview).
 {% endhint %}